The natural step after getting a

 PushSubscription and saving it our server is to trigger a push message, but there is one thing I flagrantly glossed over.
 The user experience when asking for permission from the user to send them push messages.

-Sadly, very few sites give much consideration as to how they ask their user for permission, so let’s take a brief aside to look at both good and bad UX.
+Sadly, very few sites give much consideration to how they ask their user for permission, leading to users disabling notifications altogether, so let’s take a brief aside to look at both good and bad UX.

-There have been a few common patterns emerging that should guide and help you when deciding what is best for your users and use case.
+There have been a few common patterns emerging that should guide you when deciding what is best for your users and use case.